Chat with us, powered by LiveChat

 3. Listing and Marketing: The properties are listed online, often with the assistance of local real estate agents.
 Each property is marketed with photos, descriptions, and sometimes virtual tours.

-How Does Hud Auctions Work?
+How Does HUD Auctions Work?

 1st: Register as a HUD Bidder